Lamp is expected to compete for a starting spot along the offensive line in 2019, Eric D. Williams of ESPN.com reports.

 Lamp's activation from the PUP list is an encouraging sign, but it doesn't appear as though he's ready yet to take the field in game action.
 He missed all of his rookie campaign in 2017 after suffering a season-ending ACL tear, so he will have to get up to speed if he has any hopes of starting immediately in 2018.

-Lamp (knee) is beginning training camp on the PUP list, Jack Wang of the Los Angeles Daily News reports.
+Lamp (knee) was activated from the PUP list Monday, Jack Wang of the Los Angeles Daily News reports.

 |2017||Los Angeles Chargers||0||0|

 |2018||Los Angeles Chargers||2||0|